cocalbert/proyectofinaldata/README.md

 **DA jobs in particular:**

-Dashboard & Reporting are (with a lot of difference) the hard skills more demanded Obviously much more senior positions are requested (77,17% vs 22,83% - junior)
+Dashboard & Reporting are (with a lot of difference) the hard skills more demanded for Data Analyst Positions.It means that a lot of Data Analyst positions are very related to visualizations tasks.
+Obviously much more senior positions are requested vs junior.
+Unknown data maybe means a lot of companies are opened to al experiences.
+Interesting: In Analyst jobs is the category with more on-site positions.
+It can be relate by the fact that Analyst positions have more junior jobs.
-Interesting: for junior positions: 56% are hybrid, 31% On-site & only 12,93% are remote SQL is the programming tool more requested Communication, leadership, decision making and proactivity are the soft skills more requested
+SQL is the programming tool more requested Communication, leadership, decision making and proactivity are the soft skills more requested